AlexDatTr/data-science-job-market/README.md

 </p>
 <p align="center"><em> Most Popular Job Titles </p></em>

-The job description contain a lot of data in there, so I
+The job description contain a lot of data in there, so initialli, I cleaned noises from the description.
+Then perform word contraction, tokenize the description and add Part of Speech tag to each word of the job description.